rehierl/abstract-properties/02-x-mathematics/05-2-document-trees/1-1-document-trees.md

 should therefore neither confuse that description with the node order of the "unordered doctree", nor with the node order of the "ordered doctree".
-That is because the node order of a document tree is in general still a partial node order.
+That is because the node order of a document tree is in general still a partial order.

 Furthermore, the document order of a document tree can be understood as a **processing order** that defines the order in which the nodes of a document tree must be visited/processed.
 This in order to ensure that different implementations will produce identical results.

-Note that, in regards to providing a complete consistent "picture", there is **an explanatory gap** between "ordered doctree" and "document order".
+Note that, in regards to providing a complete consistent "picture", there is **an explanatory gap** between "ordered document tree" and "document order".
 That is because the former is in general a tree order, whereas the latter always is a total order.
 Subsequent chapters on the pre-order tree traversal will close this gap.